NoelShere/SCANNER-SYS.IN/README.md

-This program takes in user input strings and outputs the strings.
+This program takes in user input Int  and outputs the addition.

 #Key components